-- No. - Yes.
-If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
+- □ No - Yes, If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
 Check and describe all that apply. - a.
-This option should not be selected if the answer above is "Yes" -- Tiered or differential rates are not implemented.
+Tiered or differential rates are not implemented.
+Click or tap here to enter text. - b.

-b.
 Differential rate for non-traditional hours.

-Boards may define differential rates for nontraditional hours, based on the MRS and factors specific to the workforce area.
-TWC will conduct an analysis on the availability of care across the state during nontraditional hours and will support Boards in increasing this type of care, if needed.
+Describe: Boards may define differential rates for nontraditional hours, based on the MRS and factors specific to the workforce area.
+TWC will conduct an analysis on the availability of care across the state during nontraditional hours and will support Boards in increasing this type of care, if needed. - c.

-c.
 Differential rate for children with special needs, as defined by the state/territory.

-TWC Child Care Services rules provide for an inclusion rate of up to 190 percent of the reimbursement rate.
+Describe: TWC Child Care Services rules provide for an inclusion rate of up to 190 percent of the reimbursement rate. - □ d.

-d.
 Differential rate for infants and toddlers.
 Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or add-on.

-TWC addresses the higher costs of infant and toddler care by establishing a higher minimum threshold for these groups, as follows:

-- 60th percentile of the most recent MRS for infants; - 55th percentile of the most recent MRS for toddlers; and - 50th percentile of the most recent MRS for preschool and school-age children.

-Reimbursement rates for Texas Rising Star providers are also tiered by age group, as follows:

-- For infants, benchmarking to the 85th percentile as follows: - For 4-Star providers, the 75th percentile of the most recent Market Rate Survey - For 3-Star providers, at 90 percent of the 4-Star rate - For 2-Star providers, at 90 percent of the 3-Star rate e.
+Describe: Click or tap here to enter text. - e.
 Differential rate for school-age programs.
-Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add-on.
+Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or addon.
+Describe: Click or tap here to enter text. - f.

-f.
 Differential rate for higher quality, as defined by the state/territory.

-Texas Government Code §2308.315 (as described in Section B-703 of the Child Care Services Guide) requires that Boards reimburse Texas Rising Star-certified providers an increased rate above the rate reimbursed to non-Texas Rising Star providers.
-The percentage of the increase must be at least:

-- 5 percent for a 2-Star provider; - 7 percent for a 3-Star provider; and

-- 9 percent for a 4-Star provider.
+Describe: Texas Government Code §2308.315 (as described in Section B-703 of the Child Care Services Guide) requires that Boards reimburse Texas Rising Star-certified providers an increased rate above the rate reimbursed to non-Texas Rising Star providers.
+The percentage of the increase must be at least: - 5 percent for a 2-Star provider; - 7 percent for a 3-Star provider; and - 9 percent for a 4-Star provider.